Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Often people visit Florence as part of a wider Italian or European trip.
 Maybe you've been to Rome or Venice and are stopping in Florence en-route to your next location, or have just a few days before or after a cruise.

 Your visit will be a combination of visiting various museums, galleries, churches, palaces, taking stunning photos of the bridges over Arno River, tasting delicious food and wines, shopping from small artisanal shops.
+Plus, you can explore Tuscan countryside to enjoy nature and get to know food and wines of the region.

 A few useful tips for visitors...